Package 'slca'

 parm

-an integer string specifying parameters to be given confidence intervals.
+an integer or string specifying the parameters for which confidence intervals are to be computed.

 level

-numeric value representing the desired confidence level for the intervals, with a default of 0.95.
+a numeric value representing the confidence level for the intervals.
+The default is 0.95 (95% confidence level).

 type